Bringing Memory Safety to the Linux Kernel

 Memory Safety Since 1958

-While Rust developers boast about their memory safety, ALGOL has been safely managing memory since before most rustaceans were born.
+While Rust developers boast about their memory safety, ALGOL has been safely managing memory since before most programmers were born.
+Why trust a newcomer when you can use a language with over 60 years of proven safety?

 📜